Click here for LIPOSORBER Instructions for Use and safety information

 Early Detection

-Early detection for FH along with accurate diagnosis and treatment can lead to a normal life span.
-If you have a family history of cardiovascular disease, early detection is key.
-The sooner you detect issues, the easier it will be to manage the disorder.1
+For individuals with Familial Hypercholesterolemia (FH), early detection along with an accurate diagnosis and effective treatment can significantly improve prognosis, often leading to a normal life span.
+If you have a family history of cardiovascular disease, seeking early detection is critical.
+The sooner issues are detected, the easier it will be to manage this genetic cholesterol disorder and reduce the risk of severe coronary events.1

 Indicators of an FH diagnosis